nixworks/public/news/2016/04/26/monte-tchota-massacre-eight-soldiers-and-three-civilians-are-killed-at-a-military-barracks-in-cape-verde-the-government-says-it-suspects-a.md

 ### [2016-04-26](/news/2016/04/26/index.md)

-# Monte Tchota massacre.
-Eight soldiers and three civilians are killed at a military barracks in Cape Verde.
+# Monte Tchota massacre: Eight soldiers and three civilians are killed at a military barracks in Cape Verde.
 The government says it suspects a missing disgruntled soldier is responsible for the incident.

 Eleven men were shot dead in Cape Verde on Tuesday, including eight soldiers, a local civilian and two Spanish citizens, the minister of Internal Administration for the archipelago off the African coast said in a statement.